 Three of the prettiest horses I trained were problems.
 Challenging.
 Difficult.
 Somewhat unbalanced by nature.
 They came from families that didn’t play with a full deck.
-That weren’t bad horses, but of limited use other than attractive pasture ornaments.
+That weren’t bad horses, but of limited use other than pin-ups or attractive pasture ornaments.

 People breed pretty horses.
 Which produces more pretty horses.
 When pretty comes with issues, many breeders don’t care.
 They want pretty because it usually sells.

 The prettiest horses I worked with were purchased because they were lookers.
 Their owners didn’t evaluate everything else, like temperament, physicality, or ask about family history.
 At least two of the owners knew there were temperament issues in the bloodlines, but figured it wouldn’t be a problem with her horse – “because she’s so pretty!”

 Horses are a gift from God.
 How we respond to them reveals our spirit.
 God watches.
 He weighs hearts.
 He leads and corrects.
 When we love the inside of a horse, God smiles.

 Beauty is in the Eye of the Beholder

 People usually concentrate on their strengths.
 If it’s physical beauty, they spend time and resources keeping everything looking good.
 If it’s ability or talent, they practice, refine, and train.
 Use it or lose it!

 Some folks don’t think much about their best or worst features.
 They simply do – for others.
 They serve, teach, support, encourage, and love.
 Unconditionally.
 Even when the one they’re with isn’t exactly lovable.
 These are the great people, the great horses and ponies.